tayhimself/railroadersleep/data/blog/myths.md

 If you sleep longer than usual on days off, you may throw off your body clock.
 To make up for missed sleep on days off, use recovery naps rather than extending your main sleep period.

-**To read more about the most commone sleep myths** LINK ARTICLE: Robbins R, Grandner MA, Buxton OM, Hale L, Buysse DJ, Knutson KL, Patel SR, Troxel WM, Youngstedt SD, Czeisler CA, Jean-Louis G. Sleep myths: an expert-led study to identify false beliefs about sleep that impinge upon population sleep health practices.
-Sleep Health.
-2019 Aug;5(4):409-417. doi: 10.1016/j.sleh.2019.02.002.
+**To read more about the most common sleep myths** Robbins R, Grandner MA, Buxton OM, Hale L, Buysse DJ, Knutson KL, Patel SR, Troxel WM, Youngstedt SD, Czeisler CA, Jean-Louis G. [Sleep myths: an expert-led study to identify false beliefs about sleep that impinge upon population sleep health practices.
+Sleep Health.](https://pubmed.ncbi.nlm.nih.gov/31003950/) 2019 Aug;5(4):409-417. doi: 10.1016/j.sleh.2019.02.002.
 Epub 2019 Apr 17.
 PMID: 31003950; PMCID: PMC6689426.